 - Remote: Sources that can communicate with Studio via the local network, such as Mevo, Broadcasters, iOS and Android devices, Mac and Windows desktops, and NDI inputs.
 Any devices already on the network and waiting for Studio will be listed here automatically.

-- Live Interview: Invite guests from different locations to be a part of your production via their webcam and browser.
-Studio only supports one interview.
+- Remote guests (formerly Live Interview): Invite up to five (5) guests from different locations to be a part of your production via their webcam and browser.

 - Stream: Bring in other streams, such as RTMP and RTSP playback, RTMP Ingest, or other events on Livestream.